Prepare for Leadership, Test Skills and Abilities, Build Your Resume, Gain Practical Experience.

 Credits earned can be applied toward your free electives or electives in your major department.
 You must check with your department chairperson for specific inclusion within your particular degree program.

 As a Cooperative Education student, you are offered entry-level, professional positions with local, national, and international organizations.
 These include banks, newspapers, service organizations, large and small corporations, insurance companies, design studios, hospitals, etc. No matter what your area of interest from business to the arts, media to mathematics, criminal justice to sociology, chances are you will find a co-op experience to fit your field.

 You are welcome to stop in, email, or telephone to arrange for a personal interview with a cooperative education program counselor.
 The counselor provides you with an application, assists you in developing a resume, and helps you register for cooperative education credit.

 When you are hired for an internship position, you function exactly as a regular employee at the place of business, fulfilling all the normal duties and responsibilities of the job.
 In addition, you are responsible for a project which is developed in consultation with the faculty coordinator, and you attend one evening seminar at the University.

-The cooperative education counselor is a trained professional who serves as a career counselor, job developer, and placement specialist.
-The counselor assists you in goal-setting, career decision-making, and seeks work experiences appropriate to your interests and major field of study.
+The cooperative education counselor assists you in goal-setting, career decision-making, and seeks work experiences appropriate to your interests and major field of study.
 The counselor provides career information, helps with the preparation of your resume, and assists with interviewing skills.
-When you are accepted for a co-op position, your cooperative education coordinator will provide on the job coaching and visit the work site to ensure your success.
+When you are accepted for a co-op position, the counselor will assist you by providing on-the-job coaching.

 The cooperative education employer offers the student a constructive and interesting work program.
-The employer communications regularly with the co-op counselor, which develops an understanding of the relationship between the workplace and academic goals.
+The employer communicates regularly with university staff, developing an understanding of the relationship between the workplace and academic goals.